cananerva/food-ingredients-analysis/README.md

  **Live Demo:** https://cananerva.github.io/food-ingredients-analysis/

-A simple web-based tool that analyzes food ingredient lists and identifies potentially risky additives and ingredients.
-The project includes a machine learning model trained to classify risk levels based on ingredient content.

 ## Overview
 This project allows users to submit food ingredient information by typing the ingredient list or uploading an image.
 The system evaluates each ingredient, assigns a risk level, and calculates an overall product risk score.
 Unknown ingredients are processed through a Machine Learning model for risk estimation.